 Check out the tutorial: How to build a DIY resistor discharger.

-I really like this DIY tool for discharging old or damaged batteries.
-It’s cheap to make.
-Perhaps a bit slower due to the low power, but it’s much safer for damaged batteries as it won’t build up heat in the battery due to the slow rate, and you can just leave it outside and let it do its thing.
+Using these power resistors is a handy method for discharging old or damaged batteries.
+It’s cheap and easy to make.
+Perhaps a bit slower due to the low power, but it’s safer for emptying damaged batteries for disposal, because it won’t build up too much heat in the battery due to the slow rate, and you can just leave it outside and let it do its thing.